architect/arc.codes/src/shared/en/aws/guides-background-tasks.md

 ## Offloading items into smaller tasks for offline completion

-To ensure your user-facing lambas complete within limits, you can offload background tasks to other lambdas. `.arc` supports both `@events` and `@queues`
+To ensure your user-facing lambdas complete within limits, you can offload background tasks to other lambdas. `.arc` supports both `@events` and `@queues`

 SNS [`@events`](/reference/events) is a distributed publish-subscribe (pub/sub) system.
 Messages are immediately pushed to subscribers when they are sent by publishers.
 This is typically called a 'message bus'.